2011 Annual Science Report

 Cosmic Distribution of Chemical Complexity

-This project is aimed to improve our understanding of the connection between chemistry in space and the origin of life on Earth, and its possibility on other worlds.
-Our approach is to trace the formation and development of chemical complexity in space, with particular emphasis on understanding the evolution from simple to complex species.
-The work focuses upon molecular species that are interesting from a biogenic perspective and also upon understanding their possible roles in the origin of life on habitable worlds.
-We do this by first measuring the spectra and chemistry of materials under simulated space conditions in the laboratory.
+The central theme of this project is to explore the possible connections between chemistry in space and the origins of life.
+We start by tracking the formation and development of chemical complexity in space from simple molecules such as formaldehyde to complex species including amino and nucleic acids.
+The work focuses on molecular species that are interesting from a biogenic perspective and on understanding their possible roles in the origin of life on habitable worlds.
+We do this by measuring the spectra and chemistry of analog materials in the laboratory, by remote sensing in small spacecraft and by analysis of extraterrestrial samples returned by spacecraft or that fall to Earth as meteorites.
 We then use these results to interpret astronomical observations made with ground-based and orbiting telescopes.
-We also carry out experiments on simulated extraterrestrial materials to analyze extraterrestrial samples returned by NASA missions or that fall to Earth in meteorites.

-(2) We have published one paper and are working on others that describe the production of prebiotic compounds by UV irradiation of cosmic ices.
-The published paper appeared in Astrobiology and described work showing the photolysis of pyrimidine in H2O ices produces a host of new compounds, including the nucleobase uracil (Figure 2).
-A second paper in preparation shows that the addition of ammonia to the ice results in the production of the nucleobase cytosine.
+(2) We have published one paper and we are working on others that describe the production of prebiotic compounds by UV irradiation of cosmic ices.
+The published paper appeared in Astrobiology and described work showing that the photolysis of pyrimidine in H2O ices produces a host of new compounds, including the nucleobase uracil (Figure 3).
+A second paper, now submitted, shows that the addition of ammonia to the ice results in the production of the nucleobase cytosine.

-(3) Mission involvement- Co-I Sandford continues to be involved with the extraction, distribution, and analysis of samples from Comet 81P/Wild 2 returned by the Stardust mission (two related papers in the last year).
-He also continues to work as a Co-I on the Hayabusa asteroid sample return mission, which returned samples to Earth in June 2010 and is now actively studying these samples (Figure 3).
-Andrew Mattioda is a member of the Science Team for the O/OREOS (Organisms/ORganics Exposure to Orbital Stresses), NASA’s first Astrobiology Small Payloads mission.
+(3) Mission involvement- Co-I Scott Sandford continues to be involved with extraction, distribution, and analysis of samples from Comet 81P/Wild 2 returned by the Stardust mission (two related papers in the last year).
+He also continues to work as a Co-I on the Hayabusa asteroid sample return mission, which returned to Earth in June 2010, and he is now actively studying returned samples (Figure 4).
+The journal Science recently published a special issue on Hayabusa results.
+Co-I Sandford is a member of the recently selected OSIRIS-Rex Asteroid Sample Return Mission, where he will assume numerous responsibilities including running the science team that will study the organics in the returned samples.
+Co-I Andrew Mattioda is a member of the Science Team for the O/OREOS (Organisms/ORganics Exposure to Orbital Stresses), NASA’s first Astrobiology Small Payloads mission, which launched on November 19, 2010.
 He and Nathan Bramall are working on the SEVO (Space Environment Viability of Organics) component for O/OREOS.
+Numerous talks have been given and one SEVO related paper has been published this year with several more publications in preparation.
+The O/OREOS nominal mission ended in May 2011 and is now in an extended mission focusing on the chemical evolution of astrobiologically-relevant molecules.

 PROJECT INVESTIGATORS:Louis Allamandola